frsnjung/kddcup_wind_power_forecast/README.md

 ## Limitations
 The following limitations need to be considered when interpreting the results, especially when making conclusions about the performance in a real-world scenario:
 - I use actual weather data for forecasting instead of forecasted weather data.
-In a real-world scenario, we would only have access to forecasted weather data.
+In a real-world scenario, we would only have access to forecasted weather data which introduces an error source.
-- I use the number of active turbines as a feature to be able to forecast the potential power output of the wind farm as well as to account for estimations about the number of operational turbines.
-In a real-world scenario, we would not always know for sure how many turbines will actually be operational (e.g., maintenance, grid stability actions, etc.)

 ## How to setup and run the project